daniel-nagy/transporter/README.md

 };
 ```

 Create a new module and define its exports.
 Modules exist within 1 or more messaging contexts.
 See the [`MessagingContext`](#messagingcontext) type for more info.
-You may provide a namespace to avoid collision with other modules from the same message target.
+You may provide a namespace to avoid collision with other modules within the same messaging context.
 It is recommended to always namespace your modules.

 Module exports should be considered final.
 You can use observables to export values that may change overtime.
 All exports must be named.
 Anonymous default exports are not allowed.
 If an exported value is neither a function nor an observable it will be wrapped in an observable that emits the value and then completes.